gnebbia/nmap_tutorial/README.md

  # previous sections, in order to do a good software version
  # retrieval we must give to the port scanner at least an opened
  # port and at least a closed port, after we specify service
- # version inspection with “-sV” and OS inspection with “-O”
+ # version inspection with "-sV" and OS inspection with "-O"
 ```

 now if we don't get an exact match, we may use some scripts as: